RealVNC/vncexplorer/README.md

 #### Data collected
-Currently running processes, current user environment, IP addresses, network connection status, VNC registry keys (HKLM/Software/RealVNC and HKCU/Software/RealVNC), VNC service status, Event log data for VNC Server Secure information (private keys, passwords, chat history) is not collected.
+Currently running processes, current user environment, IP addresses, network connection status, VNC registry keys (HKLM/Software/RealVNC and HKCU/Software/RealVNC), VNC service status, Event log data for VNC Server Secure information (private keys and chat history) is not collected.

 #### Using (Windows)
 Once downloaded and extracted onto the relevant system, please excute the batch file (vncexplorer.bat) in an elevated command prompt.

-The script will prompt for a directory to write the output to.
-Once finished, please zip the contents of the output directory specified and send this zip file to RealVNC Support.
+The script will create a sub-directory to write the output to.
+Once finished, please zip the contents of the created directory and send this zip file to RealVNC Support.

 # Contributing
 If you'd like to make changes or contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.